 It’s easier to have a great day when you love the first thing you see in the mirror each morning.
 So why let streaks ruin that first impression?
 Compared to the rest of your bathroom, cleaning the mirrors should be pretty painless.
 However, it can be surprisingly difficult to achieve a perfect shine.
 Cloudy, spotty mirrors can really mar the appearance of an otherwise pristine bathroom, so having streak-free mirrors should be a priority.

-If you’re wondering how to get streak-free mirrors that will reflect your best self at the start of each day, here are a few tips on how to clean mirrors without leaving streaks:
+If you’re wondering how to get streak-free mirrors or the best way to clean mirrors without streaks that will reflect your best self at the start of each day, here are a few tips on how to clean mirrors without leaving streaks:

 Forget the Myths